-Resembling the oh-so-magnificent Snow Leopard (yes, you heard that right -- snow LEOPARDS!
-The Snow Leopard is a big wild cat that's endangered and incredibly rare), the Snow Bengal cat is a cat breed that originated from Bengal cats.
+Resembling the oh-so-magnificent Snow Leopard, the Snow Bengal cat is a cat breed that originated from Bengal cats.

 This Bengal breed was developed by cross-breeding brown Bengal cats with Siamese cats -- and ta-da! -- the Snow Bengal kitten was born!

-Well, in order to talk about this gorgeous white Bengal breed, we have to go back to the OG -- the original Bengal cat.
-In the 1960's, the Bengal cat was created to meet the desires of having a "wild cat look" but with traits of a domestic cat.
+In order to talk about this gorgeous white Bengal breed, we have to go back to the OG -- the original Bengal cat.
+In the 1960s, the Bengal cat was created to meet the desires of having a "wild cat look" but with traits of a domestic cat.